zenparsing/proposal-private-symbols/symbols-or-fields.md

 Unlike private fields, private symbols are not restricted to classes.
 In general, the language will be stronger if we do not create synthetic distinctions between objects created via class constructors and objects created any other way.

 Can private fields be extended to object literals in the future?
-Given that fields are lexically scoped, it is difficult to see how objects created via literals can share state without further complication of the private field model.
+Given that fields are lexically scoped, it is difficult to see how objects created via literals can share access to private state without further complication of the private field model.

 ## Better support for cooperative objects (friends)